learning-layers/SocialSemanticServer/README.md

 ## How-to-use
 ### Set-up
 In order to deploy and run your own server instance of the SSS, please follow instructions below.
-For REST-API access, please please have a look at at project [SSS Client Side](https://github.com/learning-layers/SocialSemanticServerClientSide/) as well.
+For REST-API access, please have a look at at project [SSS Client Side](https://github.com/learning-layers/SocialSemanticServerClientSide/) as well.
 ####Java
 * please use Java 8.x